ckw017/ckw017.github.io/about.md

 My sophomore year I worked in Berkeley's [Neuroeconomics Lab](http://neuroecon.berkeley.edu/) on [bias in word embedding models](https://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf) and a handful of decision making experiments.
-Last spring I helped manage a fleet a buses with [Berkeley PATH](https://path.berkeley.edu/)'s [T-Connect project](https://path.berkeley.edu/research/connected-and-automated-vehicles/integrated-dynamic-transit-operation-idto-system-using) and over the summer I interned [BOLD](https://www.bold.com/) to work on their career matching system.
+Last spring I helped manage a fleet a buses with [Berkeley PATH](https://path.berkeley.edu/)'s [T-Connect project](https://path.berkeley.edu/research/connected-and-automated-vehicles/integrated-dynamic-transit-operation-idto-system-using) and over the summer I interned with [BOLD](https://www.bold.com/) to work on their career matching system.

 This spring I'll be starting as a TA for CS186: Databases.